Leave yourself enough time between classes

 Discuss your options with an advisor

-You are welcome to contact firstname.lastname@example.org for specific questions after you have had the opportunity to make a preliminary plan and attempt to register.
+You are welcome to book an online MS Teams advising appointment, or contact firstname.lastname@example.org for specific questions after you have had the opportunity to make a preliminary plan and attempt to register.
 Please be patient with our responses as we negotiate responses for both new and returning students, but we will do our best to answer your questions.